 Resilience: The Biology of Stress & The Science of Hope

-Viewers will unpack the science behind trauma and toxic stress through this film, and following the film we'll discuss how our schools, community and parents can address the needs of students who have experienced Adverse Childhood Experiences.
+Viewers unpacked the science behind trauma and toxic stress through this film, and following the film we discussed how our schools, community and parents can address the needs of students who have experienced Adverse Childhood Experiences.
+If you were unable to join us for this session, you can view the presentation here, as well as access handouts on practical strategies for building resilience in our children below:

 Safeguarding our Children, Part II: Drugs, Vaping, Alcohol, and other Distractions